Pay rises and benefits

 You should be better off by 37p for every pound you earn above your ‘work allowance’.
 Your work allowance is how much you can earn before your Universal Credit is reduced.

-When you’re in work, DWP ‘know’ about your earnings.
-DWP will adjust your Universal Credit if you earn more.
+When you’re in work, the tax office updates the DWP about your earnings.

 - pay rise means that you no longer qualify for Universal Credit, you do not need to sign off